netguycode/wp-p3-profiler/readme.txt

 1. Delete wp-content/plugins/p3-profiler (the whole folder)
 2. Delete wp-content/mu-plugins/p3-profiler.php (if it exists)

-This can happen if P3 pushes hits the memory limit on your server while it's running.
+This can happen if P3 hits the memory limit on your server while it's running.
 This happens most often on sites with many active plugins or a complex theme.
 Consider switching to the Twenty Eleven theme or deactivating a few plugins before re-running P3.

 = I get "Warning: file_put_contents( .... )" =